Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 But what if we want a function to be able to change its arguments?

 ### 6.4.2 Making arguments changeable with inout
 For a function's arguments to be mutable, you need to declare them as *inout*.
-This means that changes made to the arguments inside the function are visible outside the function.
+This means that changes made to the arguments inside the function are visible outside the function (**in**side - **out**side).
 This is illustrated in the following example:

 See `inout.mojo`: